pgroonga/pgroonga.github.io/tutorial/index.md

 See [`pgroonga.command` function](../reference/functions/pgroonga-command.html) for more details.

+{: #pgroonga-table-name}

 ### `pgroonga.table_name` function

 PGroonga stores values of index target columns.
-You can use these values to search and output by Groonga's [select command](http://groonga.org/docs/reference/commands/select.html).
+You can use these values to search and output by [`select` Groonga command](http://groonga.org/docs/reference/commands/select.html).

-`select` command table name in Groonga.
+`select` Groonga command needs table name.
 You can use `pgroonga.table_name` function to convert index name in PostgreSQL to table name in Groonga.

 Here is an example to use `select` command with `pgroonga.table_name` function: